 For specific note however, there are the following schemes:

 The Experimental Medicine Challenge Grants (EMCG) initiative supports ambitious programmes of research into disease pathophysiology, conducted in humans.

 Outline application deadline: 31 May 2018

-If you have any questions concerning experimental medicine at MRC, you can contact the MRC Programme Manager for Experimental Medicine:
+If you have any questions concerning experimental medicine at MRC, you can contact the MRC Programme Manager for Precision and Experimental Medicine: